DNVN/phundament/README.md

 ---------------
 Installation Guide is for Linux, OS X, UNIX.

-Q: Alternative yiic command?
+*Q: I have problems running yiic, is there an alternative?*
-A: php5 -f ../yii-1.1.7.r3135/framework/yiic.php webapp .
+A: You can run yiic also directly via PHP ```php5 -f /path/to/yii/framework/yiic.php webapp .```

-Q: Parse error: syntax error, unexpected T_STRING, expecting T_OLD_FUNCTION ...?
+*Q: Parse error: syntax error, unexpected T_STRING, expecting T_OLD_FUNCTION ...?*
-A: adjust PHP path in yiic
+A: Look like you're using a PHP 4 installation on the shell, you may adjust your PHP path in *yiic*